How to Pronounce Ukulele: Hawaiian/English

 But that’s not to say that you’re off the hook for how you say something.

 If you go to Italy, you’re expected to pronounce Italian words correctly because that’s the language; you won’t be understood otherwise.
-You will certainly be forgiven if you say something incorrectly while learning, but (I hope) you’d never insist that “spageddi” is correct when it’s obviously not.
+You will certainly be forgiven if you say something incorrectly while learning, but reasonable tourists would never insist that “spuhgeddi” is the correct Italian pronunciation when it’s obviously not.

-Appreciate the instrument for what it is and remember its roots.
-You don’t have to say it the Hawaiian way at home, but when you come to Hawaiʻi, remember how we roll.
+You don’t have to say it the Hawaiian way at home, but when you come to Hawaiʻi, try your best, even if it’s embarrassing.